-For instance, with the Blue Cash Preferred® Card from American Express ($0 intro annual fee for the first year, then $95), the offer terms state: “You will earn a reward of 6 percent on the first $6,000 of eligible purchases in a calendar year at supermarkets located in the U.S. (superstores and warehouse clubs are not considered supermarkets)” That would seem to exclude Walmart.
-You’ll earn 1 percent after reaching the spend cap.
+For instance, with the Blue Cash Preferred® Card from American Express ($0 intro annual fee for the first year, then $95), the offer terms state: “You will earn a reward of 6% on the first $6,000 of eligible purchases in a calendar year at supermarkets located in the U.S. (superstores and warehouse clubs are not considered supermarkets).”
+That would seem to exclude Walmart.
+You’ll earn 1% after reaching the spend cap.

 If the card were a Visa, you could then check the Visa Supplier Locator to see if charges at a particular merchant qualify for bonus points.
 If it’s not a Visa, you might have to scour the internet or rely on trial and error.

 In the case of American Express, I have a similar card that gives bonuses at supermarkets.
 When the charge qualifies for extra points, it shows up as “Merchandise & Supplies – Groceries.”
 This week, I used the card to order groceries online at Walmart in two different ways.
 In the first instance, I went to Walmart’s homepage and ordered some cat litter and bottled water to be delivered.
 The charge showed up on my statement as “Merchandise & Supplies – Internet Purchase” and did not qualify for extra points.

-Customers also have reported online that charges at Walmart Neighborhood Markets, smaller stores that sell groceries exclusively, also qualify for the grocery bonus on American Express cards.
+But customers also have reported online that charges at Walmart Neighborhood Markets – smaller stores that sell groceries exclusively – might qualify for the grocery bonus on American Express cards.